Skip to main content

 31 mentions Positive Neutral Negative

 The graphics of the game, while showing their age, are generally praised for their timeless art style and impressive visuals that still hold up well compared to many modern titles.
-Users appreciate the beautiful skyboxes and the ability to view the game world from various angles, highlighting the game's aesthetic appeal despite some criticisms regarding the user interface and controls.
-Overall, the graphics are considered a strong point, contributing positively to the game's nostalgic charm and immersive experience.
+Players appreciate the beautiful skyboxes and the ability to view the game world from various angles, enhancing the overall experience.
+Despite some criticisms regarding the user interface and controls, the graphics remain a standout feature, contributing to the game's nostalgic appeal and immersive storytelling.

 • “The graphics are old, but in my opinion the art style is kind of timeless.”